MAPPS Strategic Plan – 2014

 - Inform members of licensing responsibilities and requirements.

-Objective B: Implement programs to recognize exemplary practice in geospatial.
+Implement programs to recognize exemplary practice in geospatial.

 - Grow and expand the Awards Program, with active support and volunteer help from the membership.